pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 :class:`~ncdata.NcDimension`, :class:`~ncdata.NcVariable` and
 :class:`~ncdata.NcAttribute`.

+Notes :

-There is no "NcGroup" class : :class:`~ncdata.NcData` is used for both the "group" and "dataset" (aka file).
+* There is no "NcGroup" class : :class:`~ncdata.NcData` is used for both the "group" and "dataset" (aka file).

+* All data objects have a ``.name`` property, but this can be empty when it is not contained in a parent object as a component.
+See :ref:`components-and-containers`, below.

 :class:`~ncdata.NcData`
 ^^^^^^^^^^^^^^^^^^^^^^^
 This represents a dataset containing variables, attributes and groups.
 It is also used to represent groups.

-When it is a dataset, its ``.name`` may be empty.

 :class:`~ncdata.NcDimension`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^